loicsay/kanban-board/README.md

 # Kanban Board

-A basic Kanban Board built with React and Bootstrap.
+A basic Kanban Board built with React, Redux and Bootstrap.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Redux](https://github.com/reduxjs/redux).

 ## Available Scripts